 Top tips for naming your Citizen Space departments:

-- Site admins can add departments with capital letters, but they will always appear in the consultation URL as lower case, with hyphens between words.
+- Site admins can add departments with capital letters, but they will always appear in the activity URL as lower case, with hyphens between words.
 For example, a department called 'Parks Service' will appear in a URL as follows:

 - Because the department is included in the URL, it is a good idea to keep the department title short if possible.
 It is unlikely that members of the public will scrutinise the words in the URL or worry about whether they exactly match a department name in your organisation.
 For example, could the department be called 'Parks' instead of 'Parks Service'?